ACCELERATED EXPANSION OF OFFSHORE WIND POWER

 One island – several connections: Energy islands can pool the power from multiple offshore wind farms and feed this directly to several countries.
 This represents a change from the previous philosophy of building isolated offshore wind farms with a power connection to one country only.

-However, the energy island in the Baltic Sea will make use of the existing island of Bornholm as the site for the power hub.
+Various construction alternatives: An artificial energy island will be constructed far out in the North Sea and the energy island in the Baltic Sea will make use of the existing island of Bornholm as the site for the power hub.

 What is the North Sea Wind Power Hub?
 Since 2017, Energinet and the North Sea Wind Power Hub international consortium have been investigating and developing the idea of energy islands, to the point that these are now a realistic model for the accelerated and increased expansion of offshore wind power in the North Sea.